fabiola-mtz/music-recommendation/README.md

-# Music recommendation Tool
+# Playlist generator [genP]
+[genP] is being developed using Python as main programming language,  ML concepts and Spotify API to consume required information.
 ## Problem Statement

-SMRT (Spotify Music Recommendation Tool) is being developed to address the following problem:

- This project aims to use Python as main programming language, Machine Learning implemented concepts and Spotify API to consume required information.
+Brand new Spotify playlist creation and populates it with the 10 most similar songs to a given song.
+This project aims to automate the manual process of playlist creation if I know what I want to listen to but a big amount of songs from a given repertory.
 ## Solution Overview

 Under the following framework, SMRT tackle the problem statement: